 Freedom Park – I remember visiting this park as I was growing up.
 It has changed drastically over the years, and is still a beautiful spot to spend an afternoon.
 There are tons of baseball and soccer fields, tennis courts, and walking paths.
 There is a huge lake with a paved walk around it (great for roller skating, biking, etc.).
 My son loved the NFL60 playzone when he was younger, and my daughter spent hours on the swings and climbing structures on the playgrounds.
 Depending on the dates of your visit, check the website for the outdoor music series and movie nights!
 You can easily walk from here to the nature museum, which I will talk about below.

 Daniel Stowe Botanical Garden – Check their calendar for a list of numerous events going on weekly.
 This venue sits on the banks of Lake Wylie and includes gorgeous gardens, fountains, and nature trails.
 They host a conservatory dedicated to the display of tropical plants and orchids, as well as a visitor pavilion and a garden store. * I have also heard that Christmastime here is amazing!!

 US National Whitewater Center – This is a full day’s worth of fun.
 Picture whitewater rafting, kayaking, paddle boarding, zip lines, ropes course and more.
-They also host plenty of outdoor concert events if you are staying overnight!
+They also host plenty of outdoor concert events as well.

 Crowders Mountain State Park – This is located closer to Gastonia, but is a fabulous spot for hiking, fishing, canoeing and camping.